Bolar001/Course-Pilot/implementation_plan.md

-# Implementation Plan: EduCoach AI Real Backend
+# Implementation Plan: Course Pilot Real Backend

 ## Goal
 Transition from a simulation to a working full-stack application connecting: